ExtendRealityLtd/VRTK/README.md

   Application Menu button displays a cube connected to the controller which has menu options.
 Pointing the beam with the other controller at the cube will select the menu options accordingly.

+  * **020_CameraRig_MeshTeleporting:** A scene with an object with a mesh collider to demonstrate how the Height Adjust Teleporter can be used to climb up and down onbjects with a mesh collider.

 ## Contributing